Art With Jenny K.

 Pumpkin Project Steps

-Start by printing the template I provided above.
+Step #1: Start by printing the template I provided on the next page.
 If you have the resources, I suggest making copies on card stock or thicker paper to make the template pieces hold up longer.
 This project will work fine with regular copy paper if you don’t have card stock.

 For example, students could use different shades of orange to create monochromatic pumpkins.
 Or you could give your students fall colors like orange, brown, and purple for their pumpkin colors.
 You can customize this project however you would like.

-Have students think through what designs and patterns they want on their pattern pumpkin project—let them do the problem-solving.
-In the image below, you can see this student trying to figure out how long the purple strip of paper needs to be to fit in the blue shape.
+Have students think through what designs and patterns they want on their pattern pumpkin project —let them do the problem-solving.
+In the image above, you can see this student trying to figure out how long the purple strip of paper needs to be to fit in the blue shape.

 Action Shots